-One summer morning, my mom rounded the corner of our hallway and found me, her youngest child, just ten-years-old on the toilet, in turn guzzling soda and grunting.
-“What are we doing now?” she asked, looking from the two-liter bottle… Continue reading
+One summer morning, my mom rounded the corner of our hallway and found me, her youngest child, just ten-years-old on the toilet, in turn guzzling soda and grunting."What are we doing now?" she asked, looking from the two-liter bottle of Sprite on the counter to my legs dangling from the toilet."I thought if you ate … Continue reading Oh Baby

 9/11/2002